-We focus on providing as many payment options for merchants to offer as possible—from cards to wallets to alternatives to bank transfers.
+We focus on providing as many payment options for merchants to offer to their shoppers as possible—from cards to wallets to alternatives to bank transfers.
 In the U.S., the Automated Clearing House (ACH) has long been used to handle bill payments.
-The Powered Buy Platform helps you leverage this popular payment type, giving you the capability to process ACH transactions for both one-time and recurring payments.
+Our All-in-One Payment Platform helps you leverage this popular payment type, giving you the capability to process ACH transactions for both one-time and recurring payments.

-U.S. ACH is just one of dozens of local bank transfer solutions that we can help you accept.
-(ACH is available only for U.S. transactions; there are similar tools in other countries, but they have different names, for example, Direct Entry in Australia and the Single Euro Payments Area, or SEPA, in Europe.)
+U.S. ACH is just one of dozens of local bank transfer solutions that we have made available for you.
+(For clarity, ACH is available only for U.S. transactions; there are similar tools in other countries, but they have different names, for example, Europe has Single Euro Payments Area, or SEPA.)
 Each one is unique, and we encourage you to consider the benefits of each and how they might be helpful for your business.
 But in this article, we want to highlight the growing (and changing) world of U.S. ACH, and accepting ACH via the payment API.

-ACH is an electronic payment delivery service for the United States.
-Sometimes referred to as electronic check processing, eCheck, or ECP, ACH is an alternative to credit card payments, particularly in B2B settings.
-While popular for bill payment, ACH can be difficult for online shopping because of the lack of guaranteed funds; however, customers (especially businesses) are demanding that this be available for their online payment systems.
+ACH is an electronic payment delivery service for the United States and is an alternative to credit card payments, particularly in B2B settings.
+This payment method is sometimes referred to as electronic check processing, eCheck, or ECP.
+While popular for bill payment, ACH can be difficult for online shopping because of the lack of guaranteed funds; however, customers (especially businesses) are demanding this option be available for their online payment systems.

 As a merchant, when you accept an ACH payment you gain access to the payer’s bank account—it’s as if they’ve given you their account number and routing number, so that when the transaction happens, the amount due is actually being pulled from their account.